-From up here at the Peak, the view might be pure Hong Kong, but inside Bubba Gump Shrimp Co. – the only casual restaurant chain based on a film (yes, Forrest Gump!) – we feel transported to American in the 60s.
+From up here at the Peak, the view might be pure Hong Kong, but inside Bubba Gump Shrimp Co. – the only casual restaurant chain based on a film (yes, Forrest Gump!) – we feel transported to America in the 60s.

 The atmosphere is buzzing; diners come and go quickly, as do the young restaurant staff, dressed in American-style jeans and t-shirts emblazoned with the Bubba Gump logo.
 They answer the call of the signpost that we’ve been presented with; “Run Forrest Run” it says on one side, but flip it over to the other side – “Stop Forrest Stop” – and it brings the next passing waiter to a grinding halt.

 There’s music playing in the background – something familiar that makes me want to hum along – and the walls are covered with memorabilia from Forrest Gump, everything from his college football uniform to jars and bowls from the kitchen of “Bubba’s Mother”, and a hand written sign that declares, “Forrest is my best dearest friend”.

 We’re here for lunch and the family is already busy with the aforementioned sign, or ordering from the drinks list (shaped like a ping pong paddle) or discussing the answers on the Kids’ Menu quiz sheet.

 The menus are entertaining, with dishes such as Lieutenant Dan’s Drunken Shrimp and Mama Blue’s Southern Charmed Fried Shrimp.
 We agree to share a starter called A Run Across America Sampler, a combination of chilled shrimp, fried shrimp, popcorn shrimp, spicy chicken strips and some little balls called Hush Puppies.
 It arrives in a “shrimping boat” and is served on purpose-made newspaper (nice little touches of theatre).